Mr. Big (Sex and the City): Sex and the City 2

 Carrie always wants to go out, while Mr. Big would prefer to stay home and watch television some evenings.
 After Carrie returns to her old apartment to work on an assignment and their reunion is particularly sweet, Big proposes to be separated for two days in the week, with one of them staying in Carrie's old apartment, which she has always kept.
 Carrie agrees, despite misgivings and questioning by Charlotte.

 In Abu Dhabi, Carrie runs into her former love Aidan.
 Carrie and Aidan dated twice.
 They broke up the first time because Carrie and Big had an affair.
 They broke up a second time because Aidan still couldn't trust her after all that time due to her affair with Big, and after Aidan proposes, marriage doesn't sit well with Carrie, so the two break off their engagement.
 Aidan is now married with three boys and is in Abu Dhabi on business.
 The two agree to meet for dinner, despite warnings from Charlotte, who feels that Carrie is "playing with fire".
 Aidan and Carrie kiss before Carrie breaks away and runs to her hotel.
 Distraught about what to do, she eventually calls Big to confess to the kiss.
 He becomes distant and won't return her phone calls.

 When Carrie returns to New York, the apartment is empty and she sits all day waiting for Big to come home.
 He finally returns that evening with her "punishment": Carrie must wear a black diamond ring to remind herself that she is married.
 The two reconcile and kiss.
 The film concludes with a montage of scenes from the girls' lives - Big and Carrie have successfully combined their desires and interests, and the two are content as their married life has grown past the "Terrible Twos".

 And Just Like That...

 In "Hello It's Me", the first episode of And Just Like That..., Big suffers a fatal heart attack after a vigorous workout on his Peloton bike.
 Carrie finds him collapsed in the shower after she returns home from Lily's piano recital.
 She finds him under the running water and he dies in her arms.

-Despite Big dying in the first episode, Noth was set to appear as Big in a fantasy sequence in the season finale, but after sexual assault allegations were brought against him, he was edited out.
+Despite Big dying in the first episode, Chris Noth was set to appear as Big in a fantasy sequence in the season finale, but after sexual assault allegations were brought against Noth, he was edited out.